j-a-n/homematic-addon-hue/README.md

 The `request` command can be use to send a raw api request.
 [Philips Hue API documentation](https://developers.meethue.com/philips-hue-api).

-You can add the parameter `sleep:ms` to delay light and group command for the given milliseconds.
+You can add the parameter `sleep:<ms>` to delay light and group command for the given milliseconds.

 ### Examples